 How to Configure Cassandra for JanusGraph Storage

 JanusGraph requires a pre-provisioned keyspace with explicit datacenter routing.
-Relying on auto-creation bypasses production validation checks and introduces unpredictable compaction behavior.
-Execute the following CQL to establish the storage foundation:
+Relying on auto-creation bypasses production validation and introduces unpredictable compaction behavior.
+Create the keyspace with NetworkTopologyStrategy so replica placement follows your replication strategies rather than the naive SimpleStrategy default.

 cql